 Bring These Things

 * YOUR TICKET is a wristband, the wristband is your ticket.
-It gets you in, around and out of the festival.
+It gets you in, around and out.
 Double-check you have it now.
-Put it on as you leave to go to the festival.
-You must keep it on at all times at the festival.
+Put it on as you leave.
+And keep it on at all times whilst you’re at The Sup’.

 * A CONVOY PLAN.
-Please note reserving campsites is not permitted.
-You MUST arrive in convoy with your friends if you wish to camp together.
+You can’t reserve campsites.
+It’s first in best camped.
+So arrive in convoy with your friends if you wish to camp together.
 If your friends are too lazy to turn up when you do, just make new ones when you arrive.